wpilibsuite/frc-docs/source/contributing.rst

 - Structured, well-formatted, clean documentation.
 Documentation should be clean and easy to read, from both a source and release standpoint
 - Relevant.
 Documentation should be focused on the FIRST Robotics Competition.

-Please see :ref:`Style Guide` for information on styling your documentation.
+Please see :ref:`contributing:Style Guide` for information on styling your documentation.

 Style Guide
 -----------